 For a kid born in the slums of Panama the chances of succumbing to gang life are high.
-Once entangled, the chances of winding up anywhere other than dead or in prison are increasingly low because Panama's government (and the general public) prefer a "hard hand" approach of police and prisons.
+Once entangled, the chances of winding up anywhere other than dead or in prison are increasingly low because Panama's government (and 76% of the general public) prefer a "hard hand" approach of police and prisons.
 Research shows these methods are creating a vicious cycle that jeopardizes our society.
 And so for tattooed young men looking for a way out, very few doors are open.

 Esperanza ("Hope") offers gang members and at-risk youth in the historic heart of Panama City a route into mainstream society.
 At the heart of the program is a simple philosophy: a better life is made from better decisions.
 As simple as it may sound, self-determination is a radical concept for these young men, but one that they begin to internalize over ten weeks working with Esperanza's social workers, psychologists, personal coaches and physical trainers.